yxuansu/SimCTG/README.md

 <span id='tutorial'/>

 #### 4. Huggingface-Style Tutorials:
-:star: We have encapsulated our work as an easy-to-use library (i.e., package).
-In the following, we provide huggingface-style tutorials on how to use SimCTG and contrastive search with just a few lines of code!
-For more details of the **source code** of the package and **detailed instructions** on how to use the it, please refer to [[here]](https://github.com/yxuansu/SimCTG/tree/main/simctg).
+We have encapsulated our work as an easy-to-use library (i.e., package).
+In the following, we provide huggingface-style tutorials on how to use SimCTG and contrastive search with just **a few lines of code**!

+:star: We provide detailed documentation of the **source code** of the package and **detailed instructions** on how to use the it, please refer to [[here]](https://github.com/yxuansu/SimCTG/tree/main/simctg).

 <span id='install_simctg'/>